7 Essential Pages for Your Website

-When thinking about building a website, one of the most common questions from small business owners is “What pages should I have on my website?”.
-When deciding on the content for your website, it’s first important to think about the visitors to your site and what they will expect to find on it.
-Having a clear idea of why your customers are on your site and what their end goal will be is essential.
-We go into some of the must-have pages and content to include on your website and explain the reason why.
+When thinking about building a website, there are lots of factors you need to consider.
+One of the most common questions from small business owners is “What pages should I have on my website?”.
+When deciding on your website’s content, it’s first important to think about your site visitors and what they will expect to find.
+Having a clear idea of why your customers are on your site and their end goal will be essential.
+In this article, we look at some of the must-have pages for your website and explain why you need them.

 The homepage will likely be the first page your visitors see.
 It should be compelling enough to catch their attention and entice them in to view the rest of your website.
-Having an eye-catching ‘hero’ image or a moving slider at the top of the homepage is one way of drawing your visitors in.
-Alongside this, you should include a brief introduction, a summary of the services or products you offer, a call to action, and a way to get in contact.
+Having an eye-catching ‘hero’ image or slider at the top of the homepage is one way of drawing your visitors in.
+Alongside this, you should include a brief introduction, a summary of your services, a call to action, and a way to get in contact.
 It’s also common to include your mission statement and any testimonials you have from clients.
 Whilst having a nice looking homepage is great.
 It’s also important to bear in mind that having a lot of content, especially images, can slow your website down.
-Most users won’t stick around longer than 15 seconds if your website fails to load, or likewise if it isn’t intriguing enough and fails to provide the information they’re seeking.
+Most users won’t stick around longer than 15 seconds if your website fails to load, or doesn’t provide the information they’re seeking.

 The about page will normally include a longer description about who you are or about the company.
-This is where you can describe your ethos and the history of the company for example.
-Explaining what makes you different from the competition will often convince visitors to stay on your website or make a purchase from you, especially if they can connect with your brand culture and principles.
-It’s a good idea to also showcase any achievements or accreditations the company has received as well as bios for staff or employees, which will create a more personable experience for your customers.
+This is where you can describe your ethos and the history of the company, for example.
+Explaining what makes you different from the competition will often convince visitors to stay on your website or make a purchase from you.
+This is especially true if they can connect with your brand culture and principles.
+It’s a good idea to showcase any achievements or accreditations the company has received and bios for staff or employees.
+This will create a more personable experience for your customers.

 Services / Products Page